The ultimate guide to bitcoin-backed Loans

 Tax implications

-Unchained Capital does not provide tax, legal or accounting advice.
+Unchained does not provide tax, legal or accounting advice.
 Due to the complexity of tax law and changing legislation, you should consult with your tax professional regarding your specific circumstance.
 The information contained below is for informational purposes only and does not constitute tax advice.

 What are my tax liabilities when taking out a loan backed by my bitcoin?